hapticPaper/charlie-technicals/.charlie/playbooks/cnbc-video-snapshot.md

 - Within each saved video object:
   - `topic` is best-effort and should reflect what the video is about (not the show/segment name).
   - `symbol` is best-effort and should be the primary ticker symbol when one can be inferred (otherwise `null`).
+  - If both a specific ticker and a broader theme are present, prefer the ticker for `symbol` and capture the theme in `topic`.

 ## Verify